kartikeyshaurya/Disaster_management_sysytem/README.md

     * load the data from the sqlite data
     * splits it for training and testing and do respective jobs
     * At last export the final model as a pickle model

+3. Running a web apps which can predict the output.